hypertiny/SenchaBase/README.md

 2. Update the Git ref in the Gemfile of each app using this engine and run `bundle`.
 3. Commit the changes in the host app.
 4. If more changes are needed in the engine go back to step 1.

+Note to test changes to this engine locally before committing them you should change your Gemfile *temporarily* to reference the local version of this engine e.g.

+    gem 'sencha_base'